This post may contain affiliate links. See our affiliate disclaimer here.

 You can check out the course and even preview a lesson or two here.

 We’ve recorded over 200 episodes of The RV Entrepreneur podcats over the years and cover a LOT of ways to make money on the road.
 Here are a few classics:

 - RVE 136: How Kara and Nate Became the Top Travel Vlog on Youtube

 - RVE 198: How to Make $5,500 in a Week Flipping RVs

 - RVE 34: How Michelle Makes Six Figures from a Blog While Full-Time RVing

 Building a business on the road has given Heath and I so many opportunities.
-We’ve visited all 50 states, met hundreds of awesome people on the road, paid off student debt, and inspired thousands of other RV entrepreneurs through our blog.
+We’ve visited all 50 states, traveled all over the world, met hundreds of awesome people on the road, paid off our student debt, and inspired thousands of other RV entrepreneurs through our blog.
 The people and resources I’ve mentioned above have been huge mentors and sources of inspiration for us.
 I know they will do the same for you!

 You guys are smart cookies! 😉 Love the resources in this post!